foshay/Clues4Clue/Project Resources/Game_Details.md

 During the play of the game each player rolls 2 dice to advance their characters around the board.
 Once their character enters a room, they can make a "**Suggestion**".
 By doing this they move the weapon AND the character to that room (This includes player characters)

+To win the game you must make an accusation.
+This is the same as a Suggestion except you do not have to be in the room.
+If you are wrong about your accusation, you are out of the game and can only show players your cards to disprove their suggestions.

 We are referencing: https://www.officialgamerules.org/clue